When you’re a beginner in French, it’s often like you’re standing in front of a locked gate with a big bunch of keys.

-Above all, remember that expressions are quick or witty comments created to add color or messages to conversations, so they are a must!
+Whether using FluentU or another learning method, remember that expressions are quick or witty comments created to add color or messages to conversations, so they are a must!

 So open your cahiers (notebooks) and grab your stylos (pens).
 Here are 9 easy French expressions you can start using right away!